 Movies and TV

-- The World Series – Sarah was rooting for the Astros as we have friends who live outside Houston.
+- The World Series – Ashar was rooting for the Astros as we have friends who live outside Houston.
 She thought given the flooding, etc., it was a good time for them to have a win.
 Catching Game 7 as November started was pretty cool.

 - The Walking Dead – Which is, of course, immediately followed by an hour of The Talking Dead.